-Nanoweapons Among the most insidious, versatile and feared types of weapons.
+Nanotech Weapons Among the most insidious, versatile and feared types of weapons.
 The smallest are single nanodevices infiltrating environments, machines or humans, doing subtle manipulations or not-so-subtle replication attacks.
-The feared goo nanoswarms consist of nanomachine masses (quasi-liquid, dustlike or gaseous) that consume other material to power themselves and multiply.
-Long after the lessons of the Solar System Dark Ages many worlds have been devastated by the use of replicating nanoweapons.
+The feared 'goo' self-replicating swarms consist of innumerable devices at various scales which may appear quasi-liquid, dustlike or gaseous and consume other material to power themselves and multiply.
+Long after the lessons of the Solar System Dark Ages many worlds have been devastated by the use of replicating weapons.

 Transapientech Weapons This is a large category of weaponry that can only be created, or only be deployed, by transapients.
 In some cases they are more conventional weapons that in transapient "hands" are so subtle and deadly that their effects seem magical: structures suddenly fail, organisations dissolve into chaos, and seemingly bizarre accidents and mishaps overtake the target without any apparent cause.
 In other cases the weapon itself relies on devices that ordinary sophonts can imagine but cannot create or direct.
 Some of these can lay waste to entire worlds or star systems, while others can delicately vanish a target with barely a ghost of an effect on its surroundings.
 According to some transapient informants, many or even most transapientech weapons are simply impossible for ordinary sophonts to detect, and carry out actions that are difficult or impossible to explain to a human-equivalent mind, though they may sometimes be known by their side-effects.
 There is some evidence that these statements are correct.